-Although smallholder farmers face many challenges such as high interest rates, lack of collateral to secure loans, lack of information and so on, no challenge, however, has a more profound impact on small holder farmer’s ability to invest in their farming than market failure.
+Although smallholder farmers face many challenges such as high-interest rates, lack of collateral to secure loans, lack of information, and so on, no challenge, however, has a more profound impact on smallholder farmer’s ability to invest in their farming than market failure.

 Market failure takes various forms.
 The most important is market access.
 Market access is one of the biggest challenges facing smallholder farmers in Kenya.
 Most value chains are largely unstructured and the produce is sold at the farm gate and delivered to market through a chain of middlemen.
-As such, farmers often get a fraction of the end market price which is normally below production cost or at very small margins, with the middlemen benefitting most from the agricultural trade.
+As such, farmers often get a fraction of the end market price which is normally below the production cost or at very small margins, with the middlemen benefitting most from the agricultural trade.
 When farming does not pay sufficiently there is no motivation to invest.
-Bussemaker said that she believed that if farmers had a consistent and predictable markets it would make it easier to unlock lending from banks and other financial institutions.
+Bussemaker said that she believed that if farmers had consistent and predictable markets it would make it easier to unlock lending from banks and other financial institutions.

 Many market interventions provide market information such as market prices and market opportunities.
-It is usually expected that awareness of end market prices will help farmers bargain with middlemen.
-However, the reality is often that knowing terminal market prices is not enough to transform farmer’s livelihoods.
+It is usually expected that awareness of end-market prices will help farmers bargain with middlemen.
+However, the reality is often that knowing terminal market prices is not enough to transform farmers’ livelihoods.
 They need to sell their produce as close to the end market as possible and reduce the length of value chains to increase their incomes.
 In order to do this, farmers will essentially need to deliver commodities to markets and require transport.
 Transportation is usually one of the biggest expenses to get produce to market and is difficult for SHF to own or access affordably.

 Another major market failure is that many financial institutions do not understand farmers and farming cycles.
 Most of these institutions use traditional lending models and expect farmers to start repaying loans immediately.
-How does one expect a farmer to start repaying a loan immediately when his pigs will be ready for market after 6 months?
+How does one expect a farmer to start repaying a loan immediately when his pigs will be ready for the market after 6 months?
 It simply implies that only farmers with other more formal and regular incomes such as those earning a salary can borrow.

-Development agents such as Kenya Markets Trust and commodity organizations such as The Eastern African Grain Council are advocating with government for more conducive policies.
+Development agents such as Kenya Markets Trust and commodity organizations such as The Eastern African Grain Council are advocating with the government for more conducive policies.

 The above market dynamics make it risky for the farmers to borrow and for financial institutions to lend.
 The relationship between markets that work for smallholders and their impact on access to agricultural financing is mutually inclusive.
-This means that the uptake of financial services of every kind will depend how consistently farmers sell and get paid for their produce.
-An efficient market system is the engine that drives value chains and all the associated products and services and in particular the demand for financial services.
+This means that the uptake of financial services of every kind will depend on how consistently farmers sell and get paid for their produce.
+An efficient market system is an engine that drives value chains and all the associated products and services and in particular the demand for financial services.

-The AgriFin Accelerate program recognizes that markets that work for the poor are important to stimulate and accelerate uptake of financial services.
-The program is working with relevant partners to ensure that farmers are as much as possible, linked to community, domestic and international markets.
+The AgriFin Accelerate program recognizes that markets that work for the poor are important to stimulate and accelerate the uptake of financial services.
+The program is working with relevant partners to ensure that farmers are as much as possible, linked to the community, domestic and international markets.